nevarwin/Todo-List-Project/README.md

 # Todo List Project
- Todo List App Project
+ Todo List App Project <br>
- Created using Flutter
+ Created using Flutter <br>
- Used Firebase as online database
+ Used Firebase as online database <br>
- Provider package for the state management
+ Provider package for the state management <br>